qiskit-community/qiskit-experiments/docs/tutorials/experiment_cloud_service.rst

 Loading an experiment from the database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also retrieve the full ``DbExperimentData`` object from the database service.
+You can also retrieve the full ``ExperimentData`` object from the database service.
 Let’s load a `previous T1
 experiment <https://quantum-computing.ibm.com/experiments/9640736e-d797-4321-b063-d503f8e98571>`__,
 which we’ve made public by editing the ``Share level`` field: